lgalaz/fullstack-javascript/react/Lists_Keys/explanation.md

-# Lists and Keys in React - Comprehensive Study Guide
+# Lists and Keys in React

 ## Introduction

 Rendering lists is common in React.
-Keys help React identify which items change, are added, or are removed.
+Keys help React identify which items change, are added, or are removed during reconciliation.

 ## Rendering Lists